 MEDICAL AND DENTAL EXPENSES

-If you itemize your deductions, these expenses are deductible only when paid by you, and the unreimbursed expenses exceed 7.5% of your adjusted gross income.
+If you itemize your deductions, these expenses are deductible only when paid by you, and the unreimbursed expenses exceed 10% of your adjusted gross income.
+If you (or your spouse if filing jointly) are 65 or older, these expenses are deductible when the unreimbursed expenses exceed 7.5% of your adjusted gross income.
 These expenses include the premiums for insurance that covers the expenses of medical and dental care, and the amounts you pay for transportation for these purposes.

 Contributions can be of cash (includes check and credit card donations) or noncash items.
 If you donate clothes or furniture to a qualified charity, the value of those items may be deductible if they are in good used condition or better.
 Keep receipts from charity, noting the items donated as well as their fair market value when donated.